glebbash/carrot-blog/posts/lo/devlog-11.md

 ## 💅 Strict Formatter

-I think that questions like:
+I think that the questions like:
 - > semicolon or no semicolon?
 - > spaces or tabs?
 - > 2 spaces or 4 spaces?